A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Physical and Mathematical Preliminaries

 \begin{theorem} If an analytic family $T(z)\in \C^{n\times n}$ is self-adjoint, its eigenvalues $\cb{\lambda_i(z)}_{i=1}^{n}$ and eigenprojectors $\cb{P_i(z)}_{i=1}^{n}$ are analytic for real $z\in D$. \end{theorem}

-\begin{remark} The above theorem is still applicable when the eigenvalues become degenerate.
+It is worth noting that the above theorem is still applicable when the eigenvalues become degenerate.
 In this case, the eigenprojectors at degenerate points must be viewed as limits of those approaching the degenerate points.
-We refer the reader to Theorem 1.10 and Remark 1.11 in \cite{kato2013perturbation} for details. \end{remark}
+We refer the reader to Theorem 1.10 and Remark 1.11 in \cite{kato2013perturbation} for details.

-\begin{remark} Theorem \ref{thm:katoproj} concerns only the eigenprojectors, not the eigenvectors; this is because for any an eigenvector $\mathbf{v}_i(z)$ of $T(z)$, one can multiply the vector by a $z$-dependent phase factor $e^{-\I\phi(z)}$ ($\phi(z)$ is real for real $z$) while the new vector $e^{-\I\phi(z)}\mathbf{v}_i(z)$ is still an eigenvector.
+\begin{remark} Theorem \ref{thm:katoproj} concerns only the eigenprojectors, not the eigenvectors; this is because for any an eigenvector $\mathbf{v}_i(z)$ of $T(z)$, one can multiply the vector by a $z$-dependent phase factor $e^{-\I\varphi(z)}$ ($\varphi(z)$ is real for real $z$) while the new vector $e^{-\I\varphi(z)}\mathbf{v}_i(z)$ is still an eigenvector.
 The phase factor could change the smoothness of $\mathbf{v}_i(z)$ while the projector $P_i(z) = \mathbf{v}_i(z)\mathbf{v}^*_i(z)$ is unchanged for real $z$. \end{remark}

 The following theorem shows that it is possible to find a family of eigenvectors $\mathbf{v}_i(z)$ that are analytic for real $z \in D$.
 It is a special case of the construction in Section 2.6.2 in \cite{kato2013perturbation}. \begin{theorem} Suppose that the analytic matrix family $T(z)$ is self-adjoint in $D$, and that $\mathbf{v}_0$ is an eigenvector of $T(z_0)$ with a nondegenerate eigenvalue $\lambda_0$ for some real $z_0$ in $D$.
 Let $\lambda(z)$ and $P(z)$ be analytic families of eigenvalues and eigenprojectors in $D$, the existence of which follows from Theorem \ref{thm:katoproj}.
 Consider the the initial value problem